AllieRays/dev-assessment/exercises/000_windows_prerequisites.md

 ```

 ## Create your ssh keys
-Open your wsl terminal as admin and create an ssh key.\
+Open your wsl terminal as admin  with bash and create an ssh key.\
 `bash`
 `ssh-keygen -t rsa -b 4096 -C "your_email@example.com"` \
 () cd to your ssh file \